fuzzywalrus/ScreenSaverKit/README.md

 There's plenty of demo savers included to illustrate how to use the various features, plus a complete tutorial in [tutorial.md](tutorial.md) that walks you through building your first saver from scratch.

+Currently this is in alpha development, so expect possible breaking changes in future releases.
+Feedback and contributions are welcome!

 ![Hello World Demo](documentation-src/hello-world.gif)

 ## What you get